AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 ## Creating Custom Tooltip

 There is one more thing you can do with the interactivity of our charts: you can create some elements from "outside" of the main chart code using JavaScript.

+Please check out [AnyChart Native HTML Tooltips](../Tooltip#html) before choosing to go this way.
+AnyChart Native HTML tooltips are pretty powerfull and allow to solve most of the common tasks.

-In the next sample we have created a custom tooltip with no usage of AnyChart tooltips:
+In the next sample a custom tooltip with no usage of AnyChart tooltips is created:

 {sample}CS\_Interactivity\_15{sample}

 ## Interactivity Settings in Data Sets

-Now, let's look at our dataSets.
+Now, let's look at data sets.
 If you have explored our samples in the playground, you may remember that in a couple of samples we added not only values but sometimes colors or url's, and mapped those accordingly.
-In this paragraph, we're going to shed some light on using dataSet values for defining interactivity parameters.
+In this paragraph, we're going to shed  light on using data set values to define interactivity parameters.

 Look at the following sample.

 {sample}CS\_Interactivity\_16{sample}

-Here we have defined all interactivity colors (selection and hovering fills) through the dataSet of the chart.
+Here we have defined all interactivity colors (selection and hovering fills) through the data set of the chart.
 That's how it looks like in the code:

 ```
 // data